 - Property distribution.
 If money is owed under a divorce settlement that is not domestic support, the court won’t discharge the debt in a Chapter 7 bankruptcy but that is not the case with a Chapter 13 bankruptcy.
-It does have the authority to discharge other debt related to a settlement.
+Chapter 13 can allow you do discharge some marital debt obligations assigned in a divorce decree.

 An Experienced Kansas City Divorce Lawyer and Bankruptcy Attorney

 The goal of our divorce attorneys and bankruptcy lawyers is to protect our clients rights and best interests while helping them resolve a bankruptcy and divorce.
-Call Carey Law Firm in Kansas City or Lee’s Summit today to help assure you that the right decisions are being made at (816) 875-9557 or Contact Us online for assistance.
+Call Jeffrey Carey in Independence or Lee’s Summit today to help assure you that the right decisions are being made at (816) 246-9445.